Jubel13/SimpleNoteTakingApp/README.md

 To read a note, run `node app.js read --title="{replace this with title you want to read}"`.

 This is just simple node js app.
-At this time of this writting, i am currently learning node js from the basic.
+At the time of this writting, i am currently learning node js from the basic.